 Research shows that comparing yourself with other moms is unhealthy in many ways, so you must do your best to catch yourself and consciously shift your thoughts to more productive thinking.

 “Mothers who don’t feel they stack up to societal expectations and fear being criticized by others are prone to feeling shame,” states the Journal of Child and Family Studies.
 Besides shame, comparison also creates stress, envy, jealousy, separation, and even depression.

 We cannot stop comparing ourselves, but we can be more conscious, noticing where it comes from, how destructive it can be, and what behaviors may decrease the tendency or intensity of our comparison.
 Awareness is such a powerful and precious gift.

 One of my coaching students constantly compared herself to her mother-in-law.
 Another constantly compares herself to her best friend, whom she idolizes as a mom.
 There are some moms who measure themselves against what they see in the media, such as celebrities or even fictional sitcom characters.
-Have we been brainwashed by Lew Zealand and “agreed a celebrity is not a people”?
+Have we been brainwashed by Lew Zealand (from The Muppets) and “agreed a celebrity is not a people”?

 One of my favorite actors, Jim Carrey, shared this timeless drop of wisdom: “I think everybody should get rich and famous and do everything they ever dreamed of so they can see that it’s not the answer.”
 Wealth and fame don’t equal happiness so the comparison is useless anyway.

 Social media can also be dangerous in causing unrealistic comparison.
 We all have demons, some just hide them better than others.

 I know many moms I interact with on a regular basis who are struggling and going through difficult trials they choose to keep private… hidden.
 As they hide their truth, their Facebook feed is filled with carefully filtered images, misleading wins, and motivational statuses that make you think they’re on top of the world.